MicrosoftDocs/azure-aks-docs/articles/aks/aks-migration.md

 ### Moving existing resources to another region

-You may want to move your AKS cluster to a [different region supported by AKS][region-availability].
+You might want to move your AKS cluster to a [different region supported by AKS][region-availability].
 We recommend you create a new cluster in the other region and then deploy your resources and applications to your new cluster.

 If you have any services running on your AKS cluster, you need to install and configure those services on your cluster in the new region.